Fairness in Token Delegation: Mitigating Voting Power Concentration in DAOs: Forum Posts Analysis

 We employed keyword extraction as a preprocessing step to reduce the dimensionality of forum texts while keeping the interpretable representation for voter interest analysis.
 Recent studies indicate that methods based on embeddings and \glspl{LLM} surpass traditional statistical or graph-based approaches, offering keywords that are more semantically suitable and varied~\cite{tang2025understanding,Keraghel@DATA}.
 We therefore compared these two state-of-the-art paradigms.
 We examined three variants (\textit{gpt-5, gpt-5-mini, and gpt-5-nano}) for \glspl{LLM}, while we used all-MiniLM-L6-v2 for the embedding-based model.
 For the GPT models, we generated keywords using the prompt shown in Figure \ref{fig:prompt-keywords}, which also guided the models to provide relative importance and confidence scores as indicators for interpretability, along with the stance on the proposal (positive, negative, or neutral).

 As shown in Table \ref{tab:keywords_model}, each model produced keywords at different granularities of information.
 The \textit{gpt-5} model often produced overly detailed keywords, sometimes capturing specific numeric or temporal details mentioned in the proposal.
-Conversely, \textit{gpt-5-nano} frequently generated much broader terms, which may be too vague to identify voter interests.
+Conversely, \textit{gpt-5-nano} frequently generated much broader terms, offering greater generality.
 The \textit{gpt-5-mini} model was positioned between these extremes, offering keywords that maintained a certain level of detail along with generalization.
 The embedding-based model \textit{all-MiniLM-L6-v2} produced shorter phrase-like outputs that were similar in results to \textit{gpt-5-nano}, but frequently generated word sequences that lacked semantic coherence.
-Based on these results, we chose \textit{gpt-5-mini}, which offered the most balanced keywords retaining rich information while maintaining sufficient generality to identify similar interests across the forum.
+Based on these results, we compared clustering results \textit{gpt-5-mini} and \textit{gpt-5-nano} as candidate models and ultimately adopted \textit{gpt-5-nano} considering the interpretability of the resulting clusters.

 \paraib{Identifying Interest Similarities through Cluster Analysis} To examine similarities in voters’ interests, we first aggregated the extracted keywords from individual posts to the voter level, creating a representative set of keywords for each voter.
 After this aggregation step, we converted the keyword sets into semantic vector representations.
 Traditional keyword frequency methods, such as Bag-of-Words or TF-IDF, treat surface-level variants (e.g., ``Snapshot vote'' vs. “Snapshot voting”) as independent features.
 In contrast, embedding models map semantically related expressions close to each other in a dense vector space, enabling a more conceptually accurate representation of interests.
 Specifically, we employed the \textit{all-MiniLM-L12-v2} model, which encodes sentences and short phrases into a 384-dimensional dense vector space suitable for clustering and semantic similarity tasks.
 This procedure yielded one vector per voter, capturing the aggregated semantics of their expressed interests.
 We then applied hierarchical clustering to classify voters based on these vectors.
 We employed Ward’s method as it minimizes within-cluster variance, and the resulting dendrogram is shown in Figure \ref{fig:dendrogram}.
 We determined the optimal threshold where distances between clusters are greater than 1, resulting in five distinct clusters.